nippur72/asmproc/README.md

 dim w as word init 3  ; creates a variable in memory and initializes to 3

 dim border as byte at 53280  ; creates a variable at absolute address 53280

+dim y(12) as byte init 3 ; creates a buffer of 12 bytes and initializes it to 3 dim x(12) as word        ; creates a buffer of 24 bytes and initializes it to 0
 ```

 ## INLINE BASIC